 When comparing untreated light and heavy calcium fillers:

-1. Output Differences: Substituting heavy calcium for light calcium can affect the product’s length or area.
+Substituting heavy calcium for light calcium can affect the product’s length or area.
 Heavy calcium may result in a shorter or reduced area for the same weight of raw materials, potentially leading to a decrease in product value.
 For instance, tests on ultra-fine heavy calcium-filled PVC pipes show a 4% increase in weight compared to light calcium.
 In sandwich foam PVC pipes, the density of pipes filled with heavy calcium ranges from 1.05 to 1.12 g/cm³, compared to 0.96 g/cm³ for light calcium, showing increases of 9% to 17%.
 Without special measures, replacing light calcium with heavy calcium may negatively impact processing companies.

-2. Price Differences: The price of heavy calcium varies significantly by particle size and distribution.
+The price of heavy calcium varies significantly by particle size and distribution.
 For instance, prices for 1250 mesh, 800 mesh, and 400 mesh heavy calcium can differ by 2 to 4 times from the same manufacturer.
 Light calcium is widely available and generally more cost-effective.
 Heavy calcium, often transported from regions like Guangxi, Sichuan, and Northeast China to North China and coastal provinces, does not offer a price advantage over light calcium, except for the 400-mesh product.
 Thus, heavy calcium is not competitively priced compared to light calcium, even if performance and size are comparable.

-3. Impact of Particle Size and Distribution on Filled Plastics: The finer the particle size of heavy calcium, the better the performance of the filled plastic.
+The finer the particle size of heavy calcium, the better the performance of the filled plastic.
 Light calcium, with its finer average particle size of a few microns, offers better dispersion and superior performance in plastics compared to coarser heavy calcium.
 To match the performance of light calcium in plastic products, heavy calcium must have a small particle size.

-5. Product Surface Quality: PVC products filled with light calcium have a brighter surface gloss compared to those filled with heavy calcium.
-For products like pipes, profiles, plates, and soft PVC used in wire and cable sheaths, light calcium provides a superior glossy finish.
-While finely ground heavy calcium can also produce a good surface quality, it generally doesn’t match the gloss achieved with light calcium.
+PVC products filled with light calcium have a brighter surface gloss compared to those filled with heavy calcium.
+For products like pipes, profiles, and plates, light calcium gives a better glossy finish.
+It works well for soft PVC used in wire and cable sheaths.
+Finely ground heavy calcium can produce a good surface.
+But, it doesn’t match the gloss of light calcium.